 But the best part is the pencil, it really is like painting and drawing with a pencil.
 Very direct.

-I created these 2 pieces for Highlights High Five magazine, the spanish version.
+Highlights High Five magazine, the spanish version.
 The kids find the differences between the two illustrations, its called look and look again.
 Gracias, maestro was one of the first pieces colored digitally.

 A couple of years ago I saw some wine glasses in St.Augstine that had boobs on them.
 I thought the idea was pretty funny.
 So, I gave it a go.
 I made a set for my sister in law and her friend ended up ordering some.
 This is her set.
 My favorite is the navy blue one because the white really pops.

 Monday, July 25, 2016

 Sunday, July 24, 2016

 I had the chance to work on my first coloring book for VeroBeach.com.
 This was the first time in a long time that I worked in colored pencils and I really enjoyed it.
 I loved the control and the layering, I plan to do a lot more work this way.
 This was a great chance to start.